ddycai/simple-template-engine/README.md

 plink
 =====

-plink is a simple PHP templating tool that uses pure PHP syntax.
+A simple and lightweight PHP templating engine using pure PHP syntax. plink adds on to PHP's templating capabilities by introducing blocks and template inheritance.

-It is easy to learn and is useful for small websites or in conjunction with microframeworks.
+It's easy to learn and is useful for small websites or in conjunction with microframeworks.

-Features

-  * Blocks
-  * Template inheritance
-  * Output escaping/Block filters

 plink requires PHP version 5.3+

 Setup
 -----

-Using plink is simple: include `loader.php`, create an `Environment` object, and render away!
+To use plink, include `loader.php`, create an `Environment` object, and render away!
 The Environment's `render()` function takes the path to a template, renders it and returns its contents as a string.

 ```php